A Surprisingly Diverse Range Of Wrecks For Diving Around Phuket

 Sunk in 2000 by the former owner of a Phuket dive company, Marla’s Mystery sits deeper (34m) than the other wrecks at Racha Yai and so therefore is rarely dived.
 This has been beneficial to the wreck, there’s plenty of hard and soft coral growth on the hull and deck which attracting large schools of snapper, some very large groupers and moray eels.

 A bathtub race to the bottom was arranged to celebrate the new artificial reef and the chosen chariots are scattered around the wreck.
+Find out a little more here.

 The Speedboat Wreck